Roger Scruton: Education

 Having intended to study Natural Sciences at Cambridge, where he felt "although socially estranged (like virtually every grammar-school boy), spiritually at home", Scruton switched on the first day to Moral Sciences (Philosophy); his supervisor was A. C. Ewing.
+The college then had a rule prohibiting women from visiting a student's room; when his girlfriend's clothes were found by his tutor, Scruton escaped punishment by claiming he wore the clothes and was a transvestite.
 He graduated with a double first in 1965, then spent time overseas, some of it teaching at the University of Pau and Pays de l'Adour in Pau, France, where he met his first wife, Danielle Laffitte.
 He also lived in Rome.
-His mother died around this time; she had been diagnosed with breast cancer and had undergone a mastectomy just before he went to Cambridge.
+His mother died around this time; she was diagnosed with breast cancer and had undergone a mastectomy just before he went to Cambridge.

 In 1967, he began studying for his doctorate at Jesus College and then became a research fellow at Peterhouse, Cambridge (1969–1971), where he lived with Laffitte when she was not in France.
-It was while visiting her during the May 1968 student protests in France that Scruton first embraced conservatism.
+It was while visiting her during the May 1968 student protests in France when Scruton first embraced conservatism.
 He was in the Latin Quarter in Paris, watching students overturn cars, smash windows and tear up cobblestones, and for the first time in his life "felt a surge of political anger":

 I suddenly realised I was on the other side.
 What I saw was an unruly mob of self-indulgent middle-class hooligans.
 When I asked my friends what they wanted, what were they trying to achieve, all I got back was this ludicrous Marxist gobbledegook.
 I was disgusted by it, and thought there must be a way back to the defence of western civilization against these things.
 That's when I became a conservative.
 I knew I wanted to conserve things rather than pull them down.